 Each site within the Rensselaer study area was evaluated for the likelihood of environmental concerns.
 The purpose of this analysis is to create an inventory of sites that identifies known or potential environmental issues and categorizes each site according to the potential severity of contamination.
-These sites may be active and viable businesses, new developments, or vacant and derelict properties.
-The identification of "potential brownfield sites" is not intended to indicate a site that requires immediate assessment and/or remediation.
-Rather, it is intended to identify potential impediments to development and inform sites that may be eligible for BOA Pre-Development funding to spur private investment.
+These sites may be active and viable businesses, new developments. or vacant and derelict properties.
+The identification of "brownfield" is not intended to indicate a site that requires immediate assessment and/or remediation. or even if there is any evidence of contamination.
+Rather, it is intended to identify potential impediments to development based upon the documented historical use and publicly available data, and inform sites that may be eligible for BOA Pre-Development funding to spur private investment.

-To identify potential brownfield sites, facility and site information, maintained at both the State and Federal level, was reviewed to determine preliminary site conditions.
+To identify brownfields, facility and site information, maintained at both the State and Federal level, was reviewed to determine preliminary site conditions.
 This included the NYSDEC Remedial Site Database, NYSDEC Bulk Storage Database, U.S. EPA Envirofacts Database, and Parcel Assessment database.
-After reviewing all the following resources, in total, 51 parcels totaling about 53.3 acres of land within the study area were identified as potential brownfield sites.
-While these sites are not concentrated in any one section of the study area, many are currently vacant or underutilized and occupy key locations along heavily trafficked roadways or the Hudson River waterfront.
+After reviewing all the following resources, in total, 51 parcels totaling about 53.3 acres of land within the study area were identified as brownfields.
+While these properties are not concentrated in any one section of the study area, many are currently vacant or underutilized and occupy key locations along heavily trafficked roadways or the Hudson River waterfront.

-Of note, there is an active resource conservation and recovery site in the southeast of the study area.
+There is an active resource conservation and recovery site in the southeast of the study area.
 The site was used by Ashland Inc. as a chemical distribution facility until operations were discontinued in 2001.
 The buildings and associated structures were demolished in 2009 and the 4.8-acre site is now vacant.
 The site is zoned industrial, and the surrounding area is predominantly residential, commercial, and light industrial.
 Following interim remedial measures to address soil and groundwater contamination, residual contamination is presently being addressed.